 The Board has oversight responsibility for the risk management framework of the Company and the Board ensures the alignment of strategy and the appetite for risk.
 For the purposes of business resilience, the Board satisfies itself that there is an appropriate risk management approach and that reasonable mitigations are in place for the key risks of the Company.
-For details on the Company's risk management approach refer to page 41 in the Corporate governance statement.
+For details on the Company's risk management approach refer to pages 41 and 42 in the Corporate governance statement.